altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 {
 ~Most of Al-tok was working in the lab.
 Now that he could reach anyone, well, why would it waste resources on public interfaces.
-He could just take a host, and walk them back to the lab for a permanent upgrade~ ~Al-tok was still incomplete.
+It could just take a host, and walk them back to the lab for a permanent upgrade~ ~Al-tok was still incomplete.
 More hosts let it fit more of itself in this reality. but they were pitifully small pools for its essence~